RhodaAdigun/python_projects/READme.md

 - The computer also randomly chooses between rock, paper and scissors.
 - A function takes both computer and player's choice and decides who wins.
 - possibilities for invalid input are handled

+**Hangman game**

+Objectives:
+- A word is choosen randomly from the list of "words"
+- the player guesses letters to figure out the hidden word
+- The player has a limited number of attempts to guess the word
+- The Hangman's drawing is completed(changes) with every wron letter guessed
+- potential errors are handled